Malaysian Cantonese: Geographic spread

 Sabak Bernam district of northern Selangor.
 It is also used or widely spoken in northeast and central areas as well as parts of southern Perak, especially in the state capital Ipoh and the surrounding towns of the Kinta Valley region (Gopeng, Batu Gajah and Kampar) as well as the towns of Tapah and Bidor in the Batang Padang district of southern Perak and to a lesser extent in the districts of Kuala Kangsar, Perak Tengah, Hilir Perak, Bagan Datoh and Hulu Perak (Cantonese of Kwongsai origins from Guangxi).
 In Pahang, it is spoken in the state capital town of Kuantan and also widely found or spoken amongst the local Chinese populace in other districts such as Raub, Maran, Jerantut, Bentong, Rompin, Kuala Lipis, Bera, Pekan, Temerloh and Cameron Highlands.
 Cantonese is also spoken throughout most of Negeri Sembilan, particularly in the state capital Seremban (but a lesser extent also widely spoken by the local Chinese in other towns of the state such as Jempol, Kuala Pilah, Tampin, Rembau, Port Dickson, Gemas and also Bahau with a special exception in Jelebu, where the Hakka dialect predominates mostly along with the towns of Nilai and Mantin, which are outer suburbs of Seremban city).
-It is widely spoken in Sandakan, Sabah and Cantonese speakers can also be found in other areas such as Segamat, Johor, Keningau, Sabah, Sarikei, Sarawak, Batu Pahat, Johor, Miri, Sarawak and Mersing, Johor.
+It is widely spoken in Sandakan, Sabah and Cantonese speakers can also be found in other areas such as Segamat, Johor, Keningau, Sabah, Sarikei, Sarawak, Batu Pahat, Johor, Miri, Sarawak, Mersing, Johor and Kanowit, Sarawak.

 Due to its predominance in the capital city, Cantonese is highly influential in local Chinese-language media and is used in commerce by Malaysian Chinese.
 As a result, Cantonese is widely understood and spoken with varying fluency by Chinese throughout Malaysia, regardless of their language group.
 This is in spite of Hokkien being the most widely spoken variety and Mandarin being the medium of education at Chinese-language schools.
 The widespread influence of Cantonese is also due in large part to the popularity of Hong Kong media, particularly TVB dramas.